 If you have been in direct contact with someone who has either chickenpox or shingles, it is very important to consult your doctor as soon as possible, as you may need a special protective injection as well as other treatment.

 As for chickenpox and shingles (see question 6), the words ‘direct contact’ are important.
-In particular, if you have been in direct contact with someone who has measles, you will need a special protective injection from your doctor even if you have received MMR (measles, mumps and rubella) vaccine in the past.
+In particular, if you have been in direct contact with someone who has measles, you may need a special protective injection from your doctor even if you have received MMR (measles, mumps and rubella) vaccine in the past.

 Your occupation may mean that you are more likely to come into direct contact with outbreaks of infectious diseases, for example, in schools.
 It may be worth informing your employer that there may be rare occasions when your doctor might recommend avoiding contact with other people, requiring either working from home or time off.